Introduction to controlling cherry shrimp population.

 To control their population, try cutting back on the amount of food you offer, and provide only enough for them to maintain their health.
 Monitor the shrimp carefully to ensure they receive adequate nutrition, without overfeeding them.

-I use the two hour rule as an example of how you should feedOpens in a new tab. your shrimp, simply place the food in a dish and leave it for 2 hours if there is food left remove it, this not only stops over population it stops the food going off and polluting the tank.
+I use the two hour rule as an example of how you should feed your shrimp, simply place the food in a dish and leave it for 2 hours if there is food left remove it, this not only stops over population it stops the food going off and polluting the tank.

 Control water parameters